LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 .. figure:: ./figures/RAJA-Gitlab-Files.png

-   Directories and files in the RAJA repo that support Gitlab CI testing.
+   The figure shows directories and files in the RAJA repo that support Gitlab CI testing.
 Files in blue are specific to RAJA and owned by the RAJA team.
    Red directories and files are part of Git submodules shared with other projects.

 In the following sections, we discuss how these files are used in the